Who We Are

 Scotland Steering Group

-Daniel Stout comes from a crofting background on Fair Isle in Shetland.
-Now based in Stirling, and after working as an Agricultural Consultant and Sheep and Grassland Specialist at SAC Consulting, he now works as an independent farm consultant and part time for the Loch Lomond and the Trossachs National Park Authority (LLTNPA).
-At Stout Livestock Consulting, Daniel provides farm business consultancy, specialising in forage-based sheep and beef systems, including grazing management advice, enterprise performance and financial analysis and Farmax modelling.
-As Land Management Adviser at the LLTNPA, he is leading the Resilient Farm Network, a monitor farm and discussion group programme focused on developing more profitable resilient farming businesses, focused on optimising production off pasture and reducing reliance on inputs.
-Whilst promoting nature restoration through nature friendly farming practices and habitat creation.
+Daniel comes from a crofting background on Fair Isle in Shetland and is now based in Stirling.
+Formerly an Agricultural Consultant and Sheep and Grassland Specialist at SAC Consulting, he now works as an independent farm consultant and part-time Land Management Adviser for the Loch Lomond and the Trossachs National Park Authority (LLTNPA).
+Through Stout Livestock Consulting, Daniel provides farm business consultancy with a focus on forage-based sheep and beef systems, offering expertise in grazing management, enterprise performance, financial analysis, and Farmax modelling.

 Hywel Morgan